The Programme in 2026

 Investment and Impact – Financing the Transition

-Why is capital still not flowing – and what will it take to change that?
+Why is capital still not flowing at the scale required — and what must change?

 Action Stage